THEMES

 Powering Productivity | Energy, wellbeing and the UK’s productivity puzzle

-Productivity growth means getting more output from fewer inputs.
-It is a key goal of conventional economic policy.
-But ‘productivity growth’ is a vague concept and there are large gaps in our understanding of it.
-This ESRC funded project explores links between the different types of productivity and two major gaps: the relationship between energy and productivity, and wellbeing and productivity.
-The aim is to map the existing evidence base and guide future ESRC productivity research.
+Productivity growth—more output from fewer inputs—is a key goal of conventional policy, yet it remains poorly understood.
+This ESRC‑funded project explores links between productivity and two major gaps: energy, and wellbeing.
+The aim is to map existing evidence and guide future ESRC productivity research.

 RESOLVE | Lifestyle Values and Environment